michael2012z/BitBible/markdown/JPS/files/Gen.md

 20. And Jacob outwitted Laban the Aramean, in that he told him not that he fled.

-21. So he fled with all that he had; and he rose up, and passed over the River,That is, the Euphrates. and set his face toward the mountain of Gilead.
+21. So he fled with all that he had; and he rose up, and passed over the River,

 22. And it was told Laban on the third day that Jacob was fled.